anshulBharath/electron-app-template/README.md

   - Additional info on specify buildiing the electron app for production in package.json can be found [here](https://www.electron.build/)

 #### icons
-* Icons for your application can be added to /src/assets/icons
+* Icons for your application can be added to /src/assets/icons.
+Images must be at least 256x256.
   - mac: icons should have .icns extension
   - win: icons should have .ico extension